aappddeevv/scalajs-reaction/docs/src/main/tut/docs/forms.md

 package in ReasonReact and javascript.

-The form library bakes in asynchronous data management by default through the use of a `F` parameter.
+The form library bakes in asynchronous data management by default through the use of a `F` parameter which is constrained, using cats, to provide Async.

 Very few assumptions are made around how forms are actually composed as there are many different ways to code up a form.

-A few concerns that are abstracted out include:
+Concerns that are abstracted out include:

 * How the data object a form represents is represented.
 * Validation of data.